The word is out - Ethiopia has hidden depths and soaring heights.

-Top three things to do in Ethiopia
+Top things to do in Ethiopia

-Follow in the footsteps of pilgrims
+In the footsteps of pilgrims

 Lalibela is extraordinary.
 As the hub of devotional activity among orthodox Christians it’s a place with a deeply spiritual atmosphere, especially around the major Christian festivals.
 Legend has it that an ancient king followed instructions from heaven to construct churches by chipping them out of the tufa, and today the result is a hauntingly beautiful series of courtyards containing these 12th century rock-hewn places of worship.
 They number 13 in total and they are the fulcrum of Christian life in Ethiopia.